Hurricanes Humberto, Imelda create deadly rip currents, trigger flood threat for US East Coast

 The Volusia County Sheriff's Office in Florida reported that a 51-year-old man from "out of state" drowned on Saturday after he was pulled out into the ocean by a rip current and couldn't make it back to shore.

-VOLUSIA COUNTY, Fla. – The National Hurricane Center (NHC) is warning people along the East Coast of the U.S. about life-threatening rip currents being produced by swells from both major Hurricane Humberto and Tropical Storm Imelda churning nearby in the Atlantic.
+VOLUSIA COUNTY, Fla. – The National Hurricane Center (NHC) is warning people along the East Coast of the U.S. about life-threatening rip currents this week, which are being produced by swells from both Hurricane Humberto and Hurricane Imelda churning nearby in the Atlantic.

 That comes as the Volusia County Sheriff's Office in Florida reported that a 51-year-old man from "out of state" drowned on Saturday after he was pulled out into the ocean by a rip current and couldn't make it back to shore.